Iron cage: Iron cage of capitalism

-In his famous 1904 work on The Protestant Ethic and the Spirit of Capitalism, Weber concludes by invoking an "iron cage."
-His meaning can best be understood by quoting the relevant paragraph:
+In his 1904 book The Protestant Ethic and the Spirit of Capitalism, Weber introduces the metaphor of an "iron cage":

-Our modern market-dominated economic order was created by innovative, disciplined, religiously motivated economic action, says Weber.
+According to Weber, the market-dominated economic order was created by innovative, religiously motivated economic forces.
 But the individual today can no longer engage in such creative action.
-Instead we are condemned to work for a living, often in narrowly defined specializations.
-And economic enterprises must continually strive to maximize profits and rationalize their production for the sake of efficiency or else fail.
+Instead, the worker must operate in a narrowly defined specialization, and economic enterprises must continually strive to maximize profits and rationalize their production for the sake of efficiency.
 This is the present-day iron cage of institutionalized capitalism.

 Weber presents his argument in an ironic form.
 Religion of a particular sort was necessary to revolutionize the economy and the world.
-A protestant ethic drove the reorganization of traditional economic life to become a calculating efficient system.
+A Protestant ethic drove the reorganization of traditional economic life to become a calculating efficient system.
 But now such religious views are no longer needed to sustain capitalism.
 Moreover, the systematic efficient calculations of capitalism help propel the secularization of the world and the decline in religious belief.
 "The course of development," Weber argues, "involves... the bringing in of calculation into the traditional brotherhood, displacing the old religious relationship."